GerHobbelt/qiqqa-searcher/README.md

   + You *could* ask SOLR for this information but it's often faster to obtain direct graph data like that from a database when the relations are not *fuzzy* like you would have in a *full text search* when you are looking for phrases, words or near matches thereof.

-  + **Qiqqa Docu Base** is also the place to visit when you want to fetch/"*download*" the original PDF document(s) attached to those `<UniqqueKey>` **content hash codes**: both  subsystems act as simple, regular web servers and can be easily addressed that way, either through using simple script requests or using your generic web browser, thus offering a different UI/UX, next to the **Qiqqa Application** itself.
+  + **Qiqqa Docu Base** is also the place to visit when you want to fetch/"*download*" the original PDF document(s) attached to those `<UniqueKey>` **content hash codes**: both  subsystems act as simple, regular web servers and can be easily addressed that way, either through using simple script requests or using your generic web browser, thus offering a different UI/UX, next to the **Qiqqa Application** itself.